tony-yang/smart-home-camera-system/README.md

 grant all privileges on cameraweb_test.* to 'cameraweb'@'localhost' identified by '<some password>';
 ```
 - Add the password to the environment variable for MySQL `export CAMERAWEB_DATABASE_PASSWORD=<some password>`
+- Add admin user to the database through the Rails console

 # Reference Links